-.
+Figure 1A shows the commercial nanohorn, carried out using SEM analysis.
+This material is made into spherical or ellipsoidal clusters exhibiting a size distribution of 5–20 μm.
+The dimension of the NH aggregates appear to be larger by about two orders of magnitude compared to the values reported from other authors (∼100 nm) by means of TEM analysis.
+To date, we have found only one publication that reports a SEM image for pristine NH, Cioffi and coworkers.
 In the consulted literature, sample preparation comprises a sonication step to allow a homogenous dispersion.
-To avoid a possible alteration of the NH aggregates, in our experiments we limit the high energy treatment by mixing all samples manually.
-In order to observe the effect of a polar solvent on the assembling character, we dispersed NH in distilled water and ethanol and stored up to one week.
+To avoid a possible alteration of the NH aggregates, in our experiments we limit the high-energy treatment by mixing all samples manually.
+In order to observe the effect of a polar solvent on the assembling character, we dispersed NH in distilled water and ethanol and stored up to 1 week.